James F. Pascali

 James studied Political Science at Idaho State University with training in American Politics, Public Administration, and International Relations.
 He additionally holds a Master of Arts in Political Science as well as Bachelor of Arts in History with a primary focus in Contemporary European History.

 Beyond his research interest, James' primary passions are teaching, advising, and mentorship.
-This passion has led him to work with First Generation Students as the Program Director of the TRIO McNair Scholars Program and prepare current students for the rigors of graduate level education.
-His educational goal is to create a place where everyone regardless of background can see themselves in higher education.
+This passion has led him to not just teach classes, but work with First Generation Students as the Program Director of the TRIO McNair Scholars Program and Students with Migrant Farm working backgrounds as the Director for the High School Equivalency Program (HEP).
+In all of his pursuits, the goal has been to create a place where everyone regardless of background can see themselves in higher education.